velde/smart-jam/README.md

 ## Usage

-1. Click "Start Jam" to begin a session
+1. Click "Start" to begin a session
 2. Allow microphone access when prompted
 3. Play your instrument or sing - the app will detect and display the notes
 4. Use the metronome controls to adjust tempo and time signature
-5. Click "Stop Jam" to end the session
+5. Click "Stop" to end the session

 ## Technical Details